netgroup-polito/un-orchestrator/orchestrator/README_debug.md

     $ sudo docker exec <container_id> <command>
     ; The container ID can be retrieved through the first command above

-    ; Attach the terminal to a container
+    ; Attach a docker container to the terminal
     $ sudo docker exec -it <container_id> bash
     ; The container ID can be retrieved through the ps command above